-Today I want to write about D.I.Y. and why it was the chosen path for me as a Bitcoiner coming into the space.
+Today I want to write about D.I.Y. and why it was my chosen path as a Bitcoiner coming into the space.
 This has been apart of my journey since my baptismal earlier this year.
 This yearning to be in the light during the darkest of times.

 The do-it-yourself, or D.I.Y. aspect of punk is one of the most important factors fueling the subculture.
 Independent record labels, the D.I.Y. press, and the D.I.Y. venues are what have kept the punk subculture alive since the late 1970s.
 The creation of the punk subculture has allowed individuals who seek an alternative lifestyle to thrive.
 The D.I.Y. record labels and independent pressing system creates a social network that allows for punk music and ideologies to be distributed.
 This social networking allows punk bands to travel from city to city playing at D.I.Y. venues and fueling the overall subculture.